Martyrs of Adrianople

-The Martyrs of Adrianople, also known and venerated as the 377 Martyred Companions in Bulgaria, were three hundred and seventy seven Christians who were executed in martyrdom in 815.
+The Martyrs of Adrianople, also known and venerated as the 377 Martyred Companions in Bulgaria, were three hundred and seventy-seven Christians who were executed in martyrdom in 815.
 They are commemorated by the Eastern Orthodox Church on 22 January.

 Biography

 Emperor Nikephoros I invaded Bulgaria and sacked the capital of Pliska in 811, but was killed and his army annihilated at the Battle of Varbitsa Pass as he returned to Roman territory.
 Khan Krum's peace offer was rejected by Emperor Michael I Rangabe, and the Bulgarians invaded the Roman Empire in the spring of 812.
 Krum conquered Develtos and transplanted its population to Bulgaria in June, and seized Adrianople in September 813.
 At Adrianople, Krum threw Manuel, Archbishop of Adrianople, to the ground and trampled on his neck.

 According to the Menologion of Basil II, Krum began the persecution of Christians prior to his death and was continued by a certain Čok (Tzok) who had all Christians who refused to renounce their faith executed.
-However, the Synaxarion of Constantinople states that the persecution began after Krum's death in April 814 on the orders of Khan Dičevg, the successor of Dukum, who had ruled briefly after Krum's death.
+However, the Synaxarion of Constantinople states that the persecution began after Krum's death in April 814 on the orders of Khan Ditzevg, the successor of Dukum, who had ruled briefly after Krum's death.
 Omurtag later became khan and ordered the execution of all Christians who refused to renounce their faith.
 Three hundred and seventy seven Christians were killed, and the following are known by name: